-Following Romania's accession to the EU on January 1, 2007, individuals and companies within the EU or EEA (European Economic Area) who are resident in Romania are allowed to purchase land subject to the same conditions as Romanian individuals and companies.
+Following Romania's accession to the EU on January 1, 2007, individuals and companies within the EU or EEA

+(European Economic Area) who are resident in Romania are allowed to purchase land subject to the same conditions as Romanian individuals and companies.

-The citizens of a third-party state and persons or companies residing in a third-party state are limited to being able to acquire land subject to reciprocal conditions regulated by international treaties.
+The citizens of a third-party state and persons or companies residing in a third-party state are limited to being able to acquire only agricultural land located outside the city limits, subject to reciprocal conditions regulated by international treaties.